agiliopadua/ilsurf/README.md

     CG   0.000000    0.000000    1.677750
     ...

-Build the input files for OpenMM with the two planes of graphene of dimensions 41.888 x 42.678 Å, with 1360 atoms:
+Build the input files for OpenMM with the two planes of graphene of dimensions 41.888 x 42.678 Å (with 1360 atoms); specify periodic bonds on the x and y directions:

     cd mols
     fftool 1 graph.xyz -b 41.888,42.678,40 -p xy